zadafox/zadafox/README.md

 ## Hi there 👋

 I’m Zada Tulkibayeva, an aspiring data analyst with a passion for uncovering insights through data analysis and visualization.
 I'm learning to turn raw data into actionable strategies and clear visuals.
-Here I have independent project developed by myself and within courses.
+Here I have projects developed independently and within courses.

 ## Skills:
 - **Programming and Query Languages**: Python, SQL